 However, last summer I ate the most delicious salad there made with so many delicious fresh garden ingredients.
 The base of the salad wasn’t lettuce but instead it was Sugar Snap Peas.
 It was loaded with them and full of fresh tomatoes then topped off with a delicious lemon dressing.

-Using this one experience as inspiration, I began constructing my recipe for this round of the competition.
+Using this one experience as inspiration, I began to think about making the salad at home.

 I started with the same base of Sugar Snap Pea base because I loved the sweetness, the crunch and the nutrients that come from the veggies.
 I also love the fact that it was a bit unexpected as a, “salad.”

 I then added cucumbers, because I love them, and tomatoes for some color.
-All of these vegetables are blooming in gardens right now so if you have a garden you can probably pick all of these things straight from your backyard.
+If you have a garden you can probably pick all of these things straight from your backyard.
 My garden is a bit sparse this year (because we were hit with a lot of bugs last year) and I don’t have a lot there, but I have big plans for subsequent summers.